Axway/amplify-central/content/en/docs/amplify_relnotes/20220523_ampc_agents_relnotes.md

 ### Amplify Azure agents

 * Discovery Agent does not manage revision and version.
-* Discovery Agent does not remove API Service and Catalog item when Azure API is removed.
+* Discovery Agent does not remove the API Service and the Catalog item when the Azure API is removed.

 ### Amplify Istio agents